Souichi618/Clima-iOS13/oldREADME.md

 >This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 ![End Banner](Documentation/readme-end-banner.png)

+Modification to Clima-IOS13 is done.
+Modification is as follows

+1. Label display weather including Country name of City in form of [Cityname@Country]
+2. Label for didsplaying humudity is added
+3. Information related Country, ISO long name, and Abbreviation are displayed
+4. Error code process